 During the last years, I’ve seen tens, maybe hundreds of small computers.
-Right now my main laptop is a 12.5 incher, but before that I owned an 11.6 inch Acer Aspire 1825PT, which at the time was chosen because it packed punchy enough hardware for my daily activities and a decent keyboard/display, while still compact and light enough to get along when traveling.
-I still feel that 11.6 inch machines are the best you can get if you need mobility, I went for the superior size class just because I needed more power for my work, power 90% of you guys won’t need.
+Right now, my main laptop is a 12.5 incher, but before that I owned several 11.6 inch machines, like the Acer Aspire 1825PT, which at the time was chosen because it packed fast enough hardware for my daily requirements and a decent keyboard/display, while being compact and light enough to get along when traveling.

-In the lines below I’m going to tell you a couple of things about the 11.6″ laptops I consider the best picks right now, after playing and testing most of them.
-Like all similar posts on the site, this is not a top, it is a list, as all the devices mentioned in here are solid picks for some potential customers, but they are each meant to satisfy different needs and cope with different budgets.
+In the lines below I’m going to tell you a couple of things about the best 11 inch laptops available these days, based on my experience with most of them.
+Like all similar posts on the site, this is not a top, it’s a list, as all the devices mentioned in here are solid picks for some of you, but they are each meant to satisfy different needs and cope with different budgets.
 So it’s really up to you to pick the one that suits you best.

 Budget 11.6 inch netbooks

-If on a budget and consider a 10 inch computer unfit for your needs, you could go for a cheap 11.6 inch notebook.
+If on a budget and consider a 10 inch computer not good enough for your needs, you could go for a cheap 11.6 inch notebook.
 You won’t get the looks, power or the build quality of the more expensive options, but hey, for less than $300, you’re certainly getting a lot.

 The 11.6 inch Samsung and Acer Chromebooks

-Chromebooks are light, portable and very cheap computers, running Chrome OS and built around Google’s webservices.
+Chromebooks are light, portable and very cheap computers built around Google’s webservices.
 What’s the catch?
-Well, most of your content is stored online and most of your programs and web-based, which means that these computers do not run the regular Windows software, but a set of proprietary apps.
-Many of them are built around Google’s services, like Gmail, Youtube, Drive, Youtube, Maps, Music, Videos and so on.
-But you’ll find popular apps like Evernote, Facebook plus many games.
+Well, most of your content is stored online and most of your programs are web-based, which means that these computers do not run Windows, but Chrome OS and a set of proprietary apps based on things you’re already using and are familiar with, like Gmail, Youtube, Drive, Maps, Music, Videos and so on.
+You can also get apps like Evernote or Facebook on these, plus many games.

-Of course, chromebooks are mostly useful when connected to the Internet, as all the content is stored online, but they can be used offline as well and have your work and content backed up locally.
+Of course, chromebooks are mainly useful when connected to the Internet, as most of the content is stored online, but they can be used offline as well.

 Right now there are two good 11.6 inch chromebooks available in stores.

-One sells for only $199 and is built by Acer, the Acer C7 Chromebook.
-It looks alright, it weighs about 3 pounds, it can go for 5 hours on a charge and is powered by an Intel dual-core processor, with 2 GB of RAM and a 320 GB regular hard-drive.
-You can easily upgrade those if you want to, BTW.
+One sells for $199 and up (but you might find it discounted here) and is built by Acer, the Acer C720 Chromebook.
+It’s good looking, it weighs about 2.8 pounds, it can go for 5-6 hours on a charge and is powered by an Intel Haswell Celeron processor, with 2 or 4 GB of RAM and a 16 GB SSD.

-The other is the Samsung Chromebook and this one is slightly more expensive, starting at $249 .
+The other is the Samsung Chromebook and this one is slightly more expensive, starting at $249, and again, might be found cheaper online.
 But it’s actually an entirely different machine.

-The Samsung is also more appealing than the Acer, packs a better keyboard and trackpad, offers an USB 3.0 port and lasts slightly longer on each charge.
+However, the Samsung is also more appealing than the Acer Chromebook, packs a better keyboard and trackpad and lasts a bit longer on each charge (around 7 hours).
 There’s also a 3G version, if you want to be always connected to the Internet.